-Not so fast.
-Scientists studied the link between head shape and behavior, publishing their results in the journal PLOS ONE (Public Library of Science), and the findings may surprise you!
+Scientists studied the link between head shape and behavior, publishing their results in the journal PLOS ONE (Public Library of Science), and the findings may surprise you...

-They found that dogs with a brachycephalic head shape (aka snub-nosed dogs like Boxers, Pugs and Bulldogs) were more affectionate than longer-nosed dogs, and that they were more aggressive to strangers.
+They found that dogs with a brachycephalic head shape (aka snub-nosed dogs like Boxers, Bulldogs, and Pugs) were more affectionate than longer-nosed dogs, but that they were more aggressive to strangers.

 Now, I don’t need a scientist to convince me that I’m more likely to get bitten by a Bulldog on my exam table than a Pit Bull, but I was surprised by the data that showed short-nosed dogs are the most affectionate dogs out of the 60,000 dogs (and 45 dog breeds) in the study.

 This (and their cuteness, of course!) may explain the popularity of brachycephalic breeds.
 When you stop to consider the added expense of caring for some of these breeds combined with their (on average) shorter life spans, you may be left wondering why anyone would choose a brachycephalic breed to begin with.

 That’s because brachycephalic breeds, like French Bulldogs, English Bulldogs, Pugs, Boxers and Pekingese, are all prone to health problems that stem from their unusual anatomy.
 The very conformation that makes them so unique contributes to respiratory problems so severe that they may impact the poor dog’s quality of life.

 The dogs’ shortened airways lead to a narrowed trachea, closed off nostrils and redundant soft tissue in the throat; all of which make it extremely hard for brachycephalic dogs to breathe normally.
 Corrective surgeries improve airflow, but do a number on a pet parent’s wallet without pet insurance.